AayushKucheria/ai-flow-presentation/README.md

-# Live Software: Growing Interfaces
+# AI Flow Presentation

-This repository contains a presentation and conceptual framework for "Live Software" - a design philosophy for building composable, human-centered, and adaptive interfaces.
+This repository contains a presentation on modern AI workflows and interfaces.

 ## 🚀 Project Overview

-Live Software is a design philosophy that emphasizes:
+This presentation explores:

-- **Composability**: Building software from interoperable components that can be assembled in novel ways
+- **Modern AI Interfaces**: How we interact with AI systems today
-- **Human-Centered Design**: Putting human needs and capabilities at the core of interface design
+- **Workflows**: Best practices for working with AI
-- **Adaptivity**: Creating interfaces that evolve and grow with user needs
+- **Future Trends**: Where AI interfaces are headed

 ## 📋 Contents